epfl-ada/ada-2021-project-rapid-lemons/README.md

 Danaé: Took care of the topic extraction functions based on urls, how to decompose urls to extract words, exploring alternatives for topic extraction for quotes and urls, and finding the topics for the 2020 dataset

-Yingxuan: Group similar themes together across the sites and analyse the themes with respect to gender and occupation
+Yingxuan: Make use of the external dataset to add gender and occupation of each quote, plot graph of topics by occupations, find ideas for deeper analysis, create and update the site

 All of the team: Help write the data story with the conclusions we found.